 1) Willpower and possible lack of focus

 It’s no wonder that employers are concerned about their employees’ work productivity outside of the office, given the temptation of a couch, mid-day naps, Netflix, virtual reality games, drum lessons, social media notifications, and whatever other tiny diversions there are in a day.
 Online workers are helpless in the face of looming responsibilities.
 There’s plenty to eat in the pantry.
 A “quick” stroll to the park and a plethora of other activities can all serve to divert their attention away from their work responsibilities.
 It’s easy to understand how things could easily take longer.
-A piece of work that would take an hour in an office could take five hours if there are distractions.
+A piece of work that would take an hour in an office could easily take five hours if there are distractions.

 On a related note, one of the most challenging aspects of online learning for many students is the inability to focus on a screen for lengthy periods.
 With online learning, pupils are more likely to become quickly sidetracked by social media or other websites.
 As a result, teachers must keep their online lessons concise, engaging, and interactive to keep students focused on the topic.

 You can become relatively isolated if you spend most of your time working alone.
 If you’re a remote worker, you should schedule outings and events with friends and family to avoid loneliness and isolation.
 To enhance sociability, several remote organizations hold frequent team events.
 Being in the company of peers can teach students a lot.
 In an online class, students and teachers have minimal physical encounters.
 The students often feel alone as a result of this.
 Some educators plan in-person events or assign team projects to encourage students to mingle, thus generating a more social atmosphere.